-- Online classes taught at Craftsy, where I’m a cooking instructor.
-These are great for people who can't make it to my in-person classes and who want to learn at their own pace.
+- Online classes taught at Craftsy, where I teach two courses: Vietnamese Classics (pho, bun, and more!) and Asian Dumplings.
+These are great for people who can’t make it to my in-person classes and who want to learn at their own pace.
 You own the class forever.

 - Private classes tailored to your needs.
 Menu and logistics are customized to a small group’s needs.

 Where have I taught?
 I’ve been an invited teacher at the Institute for Culinary Education in New York, Cakebread Cellars in Saint Helena/Napa, Southern Seasons in Chapel Hill, Book Larder in Seattle, and Sur La Table (multiple locations), Love Apple Farms in Santa Cruz.

 As of 2016, I regularly organize my own classes, mostly in Santa Cruz, California, where I reside.
 I also hold private classes and training sessions for professional and home chefs.

 What is the class format?
 For in-person classes, hands-on classes are the best way to learn the kinds of things that I teach.
 Students who sign up for my classes are curious, experimental cooks who want to get their feet wet.
 It’s hard to master dumplings without making a few yourself.
 A DIY pho and banh mi bar gets you to tinker with flavors and textures.
 Hands-on cooking classes maximize learning.

 Once in a while, I do a demonstration only class to a large group of people, but in the main, my classes are for groups of 16 people or smaller.
 The size depends on the space and topic.